 Meet The Brazilian Bauru

-Meet Bauru.
 It’s the official sandwich and namesake of Bauru (a city in Brazil) and is popular throughout the entirety of the country.
-Its ingredients can change somewhat, but “officially,” this is what’s in it:
+A roast beef sandwich with melted mozzarella cheese poured over it and topped with tomatoes and more.
+Its ingredients can vary somewhat, but “officially,” the following must be included:

 There are two tricks to getting this just right.
 First, even though it seems like a crime, you’ve got to cut the bread horizontally and tear out the fleshy insides.
-Secondly, that cheese has got to be melted.
-Fill a large sauté pan ¼ full of water and place a small sauce pan inside of it.
-Bring the water to a boil, place the cheese in the sauce pan, and let it melt into gooey deliciousness.
+Secondly, the cheese must be melted.
+Fill a large sauté pan ¼ full of water and place a small saucepan inside it.
+Bring the water to a boil, place the cheese in the saucepan, and let it melt into gooey deliciousness.

 And while it’s doing its thing, layer the roast beef inside the bread.
 Add the tomato slices, dust with oregano and salt, and then top with pickles.
 The finishing touch?
 You knew it was coming.
 Pour the melted mozzarella over the top and add on the remaining piece of bread.
 Press down on the top so that the cheese runs out the side.

 Simple and delicious, the Bauru is undoubtedly a tasty way to bring a bit of Brazil home to your table.